 Some of the better-off students went into town some evenings to eat out, but for me that was a waste of money.
 I was 20 years old before I tasted a fillet steak and that was only because the mother of my relatively rich overseas roommate visited and took me out.

 Strictly no males were allowed up any of the staircases.
 Entertaining had to be in the common room.
 There was no privacy.

 The warden clearly felt that it was her duty to keep us on the straight and narrow, and indeed legally at that time, we were not classed as adults before the age of 21.

 So there was a rule that everyone had to be back in hall by 11pm.
 The lights in the porch would flash two minutes before as a warning.
 Then the couples dotted around the porch would separate and we residents would all troupe inside.
 (Clearly the male undergraduates didn't have such stringent requirements, as they would have got back considerably later.)
-After 11pm the door was locked.
+After 11pm, the door was locked.
 Occasionally there was talk about girls climbing in late through windows, but I can't confirm it.
-The official line was that the front door bell had to be rung and when the warden answered it she would allocate fines according to how late one was.
+The official line was that the late-comer had to ring the front door bell, and when the warden answered it she would allocate a fine according to how late one was.

-If there was a good reason for staying out after 11pm, the procedure was to apply to the warden for what was called a 'late exeat', but we were normally only allowed two per term.
-I suppose that late exeats meant the warden staying up late to let the latecomers in.
+If there was a good reason for staying out after 11pm, the procedure was to apply in advance to the warden for what was called a 'late exeat', but we were normally only allowed two per term.
+I suppose that late exeats meant the warden staying up late which was discouraged.

 Managing money as a student